 Here we give you the ultimate Sentosa Island guide for kids to help with planning your Singapore itinerary.

-We have arranged the Sentosa attractions for kids into the three main areas of Sentosa – Resorts World Sentosa, Sentosa Beach area and Imbiah Lookout.
+We have arranged the attractions into the three main areas of Sentosa – Resorts World Sentosa, Sentosa Beach area and Imbiah Lookout.

-Unfortunately there are not many free attractions in Sentosa Island, but we have included links to buy discounted tickets online where possible.
+Unfortunately, there are not many free attractions on Sentosa, but we have included links to buy discounted tickets online where possible.

 Resorts World Sentosa

-One of the best things to do with kids in Singapore, and a must for mini movie lovers, Southeast Asia’s only Universal Studios theme park features movie-themed rollercoasters, rides and attractions, in addition to giving you the chance to meet some of your favorite cartoon movie characters.
+One of the most popular things to do with kids in Singapore, and a must for mini movie lovers, this is Southeast Asia’s only Universal Studios theme park.

-There’s something for kids of all ages at this Sentosa theme park – even the really little ones will love Madagascar: a Crate Adventure River Ride, flying a Pterodactyl on the Dino-saurin’ Ride, and exploring ancient Egypt on the Treasure Hunters ride.
+There’s something for kids of all ages at this Sentosa theme park – even the really little ones will love flying a Pterodactyl on the Dino-saurin’ Ride, and exploring ancient Egypt on the Treasure Hunters ride.

 At the other end of the scale, more adventurous thrill-seekers can get their kicks on board Transformers The Ride – a hyper-realistic 3D thrill ride; pitch black roller coaster Revenge of the Mummy; and Battlestar Galactica – the world’s tallest duelling roller coaster ride.